Towards Brill-Noether Theory for Spectral Curves: Introduction

 \section{Introduction}

-The study of curves and their linear systems is a classical topic in Algebraic Geometry and has been a driving force in its modern developement.
-The description of all complete linear systems on a general curve in $\cM_g$ began in the 19th century but a rigorous proof of the Brill-Noether theorems was only available in the 1980s.
+The study of curves and their linear systems is a classical topic in algebraic geometry and has been a driving force in its modern developement.
+The description of all complete linear systems on a general curve in $\cM_g$ began in the 19th century but rigorous proofs of the Brill-Noether theorems were only available in the 1980s.
 For an in-depth treatment see \cite{ACGH}.

 Today one also seeks to describe the spaces $W^r_d(C)$ on curves $C$ which are very much not general.
+Recently the Brill-Noether theorems have been extended to curves $C$ together with a branched cover $ \psi: C \to \PP^1$ of degree $n$ by Hannah Larson in \cite{Hlarson}.
+More precisely, $\psi: C\to \PP^1$ should be a general element of the Hurwitz space $\cH_{g,n}$.
+She introduced the splitting loci of $C$:

+The splitting type $(e,m)$ is the vector $(e_1,\ldots,e_l;m_1,\ldots,m_l)$.
+They stratify the classical Brill-Noether loci because every vector bundle over $\PP^1$ splits as a direct sum of line bundles.
+We remark that our labeling of splitting loci differs from the one used in \cite{Hlarson}.
+The main result of \cite{Hlarson} and \cite{LLV} can be summarized as follows: \begin{theorem}\cite[Larson, Larson, Vogt]{Hlarson,LLV} Let $\psi: C \to \PP^1$ be a general cover of degree $d$ and genus $g$.
+Then $U^{(e,m)}(C)$ has dimension

-Recently the Brill-Noether theorems have been extended to general curves with a fixed gonality \cite{LLV}.
-It is also interesting to look at other classes of special curves and attempt a similar description.
-Here we start treating two kinds of spectral curves.
-These are curves $\tilde{C}$ which are cut out by a polynomial in the global space $\Aff(N)$ of a line bundle $N$ over a curve $C$.
+if $\rho(g,e,m)$ is non-negative.
+Otherwise the splitting locus is empty.
+Furthermore $U^{(e,m)}(C)$ is irreducible if $\rho(g,e,m) > 0$. \end{theorem} It is also interesting to look at other classes of special curves and attempt a similar description.
+Here we start treating spectral curves.
+These are curves $\tilde{C}$ which are cut out by a single equation in the global space $\Aff(N)$ of a line bundle $N$ over a curve $C$.
 Our approach rests upon the Hitchin correspondence between line bundles on $\tilde{C}$ and Higgs bundles with a fixed characteristic polynomial on $C$.
 All we need to know about spectral curves will be reviewed in section \ref{section:prelim}.